Tissot: Marketing

+Tissot has been the official timekeeping partner of the National Basketball Association since the 2015–16 NBA season (along with the WNBA), providing timing devices, including the on-court clock and shot clock for the league's venues, along with offering league-specific watches which are worn and promoted by the two league's players and coaches.

 Clientele

-Tissot watches have been worn by the Princess of Wales, Sarah Bernhardt, singer Carmen Miranda, Grace Kelly, Elvis Presley, and Nelson Mandela.
+Tissot watches have been worn by Catherine, Princess of Wales, Sarah Bernhardt, singer Carmen Miranda, Grace Kelly, and Nelson Mandela.

 In popular culture

 James Stewart wore a Tissot watch in Rear Window.
 T-Touch watches have been worn by Angelina Jolie in the movies Lara Croft Tomb Raider: The Cradle of Life and Mr. & Mrs. Smith.
-Simon Pegg wore a T-Touch in Mission: Impossible - Rogue Nation..
+Simon Pegg wore a T-Touch in Mission: Impossible – Rogue Nation..
 Richard Roundtree appears to wear a Tissot PR 516 with steel rally bracelet in Shaft.
+Indian actor Kamal Haasan wore a Tissot watch in 2008 Tamil film Dasavathaaram.
+In episode 13 of The Prisoner, Patrick McGoohan uses his Tissot watch to hypnotize the character "No.86".

 Sponsorships

-Tissot has been the official timekeeper responsible for timing in several sports including MotoGP, the International Ice Hockey Federation, the Union Cycliste Internationale, the International Basketball Federation (FIBA), the International Fencing Federation, the Women's National Basketball Association, for many years.
+Tissot has been the official timekeeper responsible for timing in several sports including MotoGP, the International Ice Hockey Federation, the Union Cycliste Internationale, the International Basketball Federation (FIBA), the International Fencing Federation, the Women's National Basketball Association, the NBA G League for many years.
 In basketball it has sponsored the Swiss national team, the Chinese Basketball Association, the NBA and other related events, teams, and organizations.
-On November 20, 2019, it was announced that Tissot would serve as the official timekeeper and results service for the 2022 World Games.
+On 20 November 2019 it was announced that Tissot would serve as the official timekeeper and results service for the 2022 World Games.